ACA Open Enrollment: If You Buy Health Coverage in the Individual Market

 DEADLINE FOR 2018 PLAN SIGNUP

 Open enrollment for plans on or off marketplaces runs from Nov.
 1 to Dec.
 15 of this year in most states, including those using healthcare.gov.
 Coverage takes effect on Jan.
 1, 2018.
 After Dec.
 15, you may only sign up for a plan under special circumstances.
 Open enrollment in states that run their own marketplaces depends on the state.
-Nine states – California, Colorado, Connecticut, D.C., Massachusetts, Minnesota, New York, Rhode Island, and Washington – have extended open enrollment beyond Dec.
-15, 2017.
+Seven states – California, Colorado, D.C., Massachusetts, Minnesota, New York, and Rhode Island – have extended open enrollment beyond Dec.
+15, 2018.
 Check with your state marketplace for details.

 HELP WITH PREMIUMS